THE 10 SPOKE PAGE

 Revised 10/1/21

 Today 10 spoke wheels are very popular on 1968 Shelbys.
-There have been several variations of the wheel.
+There have been many variations of the wheel.
 The Shelby Wheel Company (separate from Shelby Automotive) continued to make the wheel after 1970.
 Not many cars received factory 10 spoke wheels.
 Only three 1968s have been documented leaving the factory with 10 spoke wheels.
+It's probably approriate to call these wheels "1967 ten spokes".
+All 1967 style ten spoke wheels are 15 x 7.

 I spoke with one original owner about 10 spoke wheels.
 Dan purchased a new GT500 KR in the summer of 1968.
 He told me, 10 spokes were not available from the dealership.